-You may be able to get "Extra Help" to pay for your prescription drug premiums and costs.
+If you automatically qualify for "Extra Help" Medicare will mail you a letter.
+You will not have to apply.
+If you do not automatically qualify you may be able to get "Extra Help" to pay for your prescription drug premiums and costs.
 To see if you qualify for getting "Extra Help," call:

-- 1-800-MEDICARE (1-800-633-4227) (TTY users call 1-877-486-2048), 24 hours a day, seven days a week; - The Social Security Office at 1-800-772-1213 (TTY users call 1-800-325-0778), 8 a.m. to 7 p.m., Monday through Friday (applications); or - Your state Medicaid office (applications).
+- 1-800-MEDICARE (1-800-633-4227) (TTY users call 1-877-486-2048), 24 hours a day, seven days a week; - The Social Security Office at 1-800-772-1213 (TTY users call 1-800-325-0778), between 8 a.m. and 7 p.m., Monday through Friday; or - Your state Medicaid office.
 See the "Important Phone Numbers and Resources" section for contact information

-If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect Cost Share amount when you get your prescription at a Plan Pharmacy, our plan has established a process that allows you either to request assistance in obtaining evidence of your proper Cost Share level, or, if you already have the evidence, to provide this evidence to us.
+If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect Cost Share amount when you get your prescription at a Plan Pharmacy, our plan has a process for you to either request assistance in obtaining evidence of your proper Cost Share level, or, if you already have the evidence, to provide this evidence to us.

 If you aren't sure what evidence to provide us, please contact a Plan Pharmacy or Member Services.
-The evidence is often a letter from either your state Medicaid or Social Security office that confirms you are qualified for Extra Help.
+The evidence is often a letter from either your state Medicaid or Social Security office that confirms you are qualified for "Extra Help."
 The evidence may also be state-issued documentation with your eligibility information associated with Home and Community-Based Services.

-You or your appointed representative may need to provide the evidence to a Plan Pharmacy when obtaining covered Part D prescriptions so that we may charge you the appropriate Cost Share amount until the Centers for Medicare & Medicaid Services updates its records to reflect your current status.
-Once the Centers for Medicare & Medicaid Services updates its records, you will no longer need to present the evidence to the Plan Pharmacy.
-Please provide your evidence in one of the following ways so we can forward it to the Centers for Medicare & Medicaid Services for updating:
+You or your appointed representative may need to provide the evidence to a Plan Pharmacy when obtaining covered Part D prescriptions so that we may charge you the appropriate Cost Share amount until the Centers for Medicare & Medicaid Services (CMS) updates its records to reflect your current status.
+Once CMS updates its records, you will no longer need to present the evidence to the Plan Pharmacy.
+Please provide your evidence in one of the following ways so we can forward it to CMS for updating:

 - Write to Kaiser Permanente at: California Service Center Attn: Best Available Evidence P.O.
-Box 232407 San Diego, CA 92193-2407 - Fax it to 1-877-528-8579 - Take it to a Plan Pharmacy or your local Member Services office at a Plan Facility
+Box 232400 San Diego, CA 92193-2400 - Fax it to 1-877-528-8579 - Take it to a Plan Pharmacy or your local Member Services office at a Plan Facility

 When we receive the evidence showing your Cost Share level, we will update our system so that you can pay the correct Cost Share when you get your next prescription at our Plan Pharmacy.
 If you overpay your Cost Share, we will reimburse you.
-Either we will forward a check to you in the amount of your overpayment or we will offset future Cost Share.
+Either we will forward a check to you in the amount of your overpayment, or we will offset future Cost Share.
 If our Plan Pharmacy hasn't collected a Cost Share from you and is carrying your Cost Share as a debt owed by you, we may make the payment directly to our Plan Pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
 Please call Member Services if you have questions.

-If you qualify for "Extra Help," we will send you an Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs (also known as the Low Income Subsidy Rider or the LIS Rider), that explains your costs as a Member of our plan.
-If the amount of your "Extra Help" changes during the year, we will also mail you an updated Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs.
+If you qualify for "Extra Help," we will send you an Evidence of Coverage Rider for People Who Get "Extra Help" Paying for Prescription Drugs (also known as the Low Income Subsidy Rider or the LIS Rider), which tells you about your Part D drug coverage.
+If you don't have this insert, please call Member Services and ask for the LIS Rider.